Bike tour along the blue Danube

 You cross the Danube by ferry at Silistra to the Dobrogea region.
 Here you visit one of the most beautiful monasteries in the area: the Dervent Monastery.
 You cycle to Adamclisi, where you discover the Roman victory monument.
 Here, you find out more about the history of Romania.
 Drive through the Murfatlar vineyard to Constanta.

 Get ready for a drive in the heart of the Danube Delta!
 A true natural paradise is waiting for you.
 Board a boat in front of the hotel.
-In a couple of minutes you will navigate along the main channel and then along the secondary channels, leading you deeper in this mysterious paradise called the Danube Delta.
+In a couple of minutes, you will navigate along the main channel and then along the secondary channels, leading you deeper in this mysterious paradise called the Danube Delta.
 You can admire the wild nature with many birds and rare animal species, while you enjoy a typical lunch of this region.
+Overnight in Tulcea.

 In the morning, you cycle to Sibiu, the 2007 European Capital of Culture.
 You learn more about the Saxon villages and fortified churches.
-You reach Sibiu, where you visit the Small and the Big Square, the Evangelical Church and the Liar’s Bridge.
-You drive to Arad, the last city that you visit in Romania.
+You reach Sibiu, where you visit the Small and the Big Square and the Liar’s Bridge.
+You drive to Arad, the last city that you visit in Romania, where you have accommodation.

 Today is time to drive to Nadlac, the Romanian-Hungarian border.
-The local guide sees you off.
+Farewell to your guide.